 The function of the Credit Control Committee is to oversee the application of the Credit Control Policy and to ensure loan commitments are honoured by members.
-The Committee meets with the Credit Control Officers regularly to review and monitor all loans in arrears and works with the Credit Controllers to take the appropriate steps in dealing with outstanding loans.
-Meetings are also held with the Credit Committee regularly.
+The Committee meets with the Credit Control function regularly to review and monitor all loans in arrears and works with them to take the appropriate steps in dealing with outstanding loans.
+Regular meetings are also held with the Credit Committee.